 A crucial step that I want to remind you is to cleanse your face every night to remove all products used during the day, sweat and other debris.
 I recommend double cleansing when using sunscreens to ensure that no chemical or physical compounds are still on your face.
 You can read a full article dedicated to cleansing in the second episode from our Skinimalism mini-series.

 I hope that you understand now, how important it is to use sunscreen daily.
 Make it a habit, a vital part of your skincare regime, and you will have healthy-looking skin.
+Follow #DHSkinimalism for our product recommendations that would suit a minimalist skincare routine.

 Did you enjoy this article?
 Join our newsletter by typing your email down below to receive the latest Dorian House Magazine publications directly into your inbox.